 The Bible teaches that the local church is to be governed by a plurality of godly leaders called elders (I Timothy 5:17).
 The qualifications of these men are found in I Timothy 3:1-7 and in Titus 1:6-9.
 The responsibility of the elders is to shepherd the flock of God (Acts 20:28; I Peter 5:2-3).
 The responsibility of the believers is to obey the elders and submit to them in love (I Thessalonians 5:12-13; Hebrews 13:7, 17).
 Some elders will have the responsibility of preaching and teaching in a local fellowship (I Timothy 5:17).

-The Bible teaches that all who place their faith in the Lord Jesus Christ are immediately baptized by the Holy Spirit into one, united spiritual body (I Corinthians 12:13).
+The Bible teaches that all who place their faith in the Lord Jesus Christ are united as one body, the church, through the one unifying Holy Spirit who immerses (baptizes) us in God’s unity (I Corinthians 12:13).
 The head of this body is Jesus (Ephesians 5:23b; Colossians 1:18).
 The task of this “body” of believers is to make disciples in all the world by winning the lost to Christ and equipping them for ministry (Matthew 28:18-20); Ephesians 4:11-16; Colossians 1:28-29).

 The Bible teaches that if someone is sick they may call for the elders of the church to come and anoint them with oil and pray for them (James 5:14-15).